RoelofSetsFire/data-processing-1/30 Homework/10 Preparations/20 Python.md

 then python can't find you pattern modules.
 There are several fixes described on the pattern start site.
 The easiest one is to grab the "pattern" folder from the zip and put it in the same directory as your python script.
-If you’re still having trouble getting things working just ask for help and describe your problem on piazza!
+If you’re still having trouble getting things working just ask for help.